DFE-Digital/ixd-standards/index.md

 ## Principle 6.
 Make users do less <a name="do-less"></a>
 ...so that the experience is faster and easier for users.
-[Service standard 4 - opens in new tab](https://www.gov.uk/service-manual/service-standard/point-4-make-the-service-simple-to-use)
+[Service standard 4 (opens in new tab)](https://www.gov.uk/service-manual/service-standard/point-4-make-the-service-simple-to-use)

 A series of additional interactions add up to an experience littered with unnecessary interactions which slow the user down and increase effort.
 Remove unnecessary interactions when the user can achieve the same goal with less effort and it doesn't impact on their ability to process information.
 What seems like small interactions will add up to incremental improvements to the overall experience.